FilipVanVooren/stevie/docs/devs/sams.md

 ## Introduction

-Stevie requires a 1MB SAMS card to run.
+stevie requires a 1MB SAMS card to run.

 Depending on the mode currently active, SAMS banks are paged-in and out.
 This is for the most handled via the subroutines in the spectra2 module